Ryouh/Feats-Revisited/Feats.md

 ### Bookworm

-You have studied languages and codes, gaining the following benefits:
+You have studied languages and codes.

 * You learn four languages of your choice.
 * You learn the comprehend languages spell and can cast it as a ritual.